microsoft/Reducio-VAE/README.md

 ## WHAT CAN REDUCIO-VAE DO
 Reducio-VAE was developed to enable high compression ratio on videos, supporting efficient video generation.
 Existing 3D VAEs are generally extended from 2D VAE, which is designed for image generation and has large redundancy when handling video.
-Compared to 2D VAE, Reducio-VAE achieved 64x high compression ratio.
+Compared to 2D VAE, Reducio-VAE achieved 64x higher compression ratio.
 <p align="center">
 <img src="./images/vae_network.png"  width="666">
 </p>